 In evaluating the data, the cross-cutting team identified both "issues" and "strengths"; the summary below ascribes importance/value to both frequently identified issues and frequently indentified strengths; further, it differentiates between primary strengths and issues and those that were secondary.
 Consistent with DOE's commitment to continuous improvement, a primary identified strength in an area did not cancel out a primary issue; therefore, primary issues that had corresponding strengths were still carried forward for recommended action.
 Issues to emphasize in continuous improvement actions are described in section 5.1.1, and summarized in the table below.
-The four primary attributes with an indication for needed action are shown in bold red and the four primary in the table.
+The four primary attributes with an indication for needed action are shown in bold red and both teampy in the table.

-Focus Area ISSUES FOR CONTINUOUS IMPROVEMENT IDENTIFIED STRENGTHS Leadership Demonstrated safety Open Communication and leadership Appear for any announcement of the form a with your fostering an environment free from retribution Management engagement and time in field A local mass of Subsective Demonstrated safety leadership Employee "Degradungen" merkhieben; behar gebara Teamwork and mutual respect Engagement Personal commitment to everyone's safety Participation in work planning and improvement Personal commitment to everyone's safety Organizational Learning Credibility, trust and reporting errors and problems None il til, t.e s., million il a propini per librario Credibility, trust and reporting errors and problems
+Focus Area Issues for Continuous Improvement IDENTIFIED STRENGTHS Leadership Demonstrated safety Open Communication and leadership Open Formonnication vari ingalarip an evelopuston, http:// ingalaripriing fostering an environment free from retribution Management engagement and time in field in literaturi para sertesako egist Litera serkitziskak Demonstrated safety leadership Employee The annual is used to be a state of the second Teamwork and mutual respect Engagement Personal commitment to everyone's safety Participation in work planning and improvement Personal commitment to everyone's safety Organizational Learning Credibility, trust and reporting errors and problems None The there is a surface to a protection of the same of Credibility, trust and reporting errors and problems